Stanvk/Widom_Particle_Insertion/README.md

 **If you use this softwork in your work, please cite it as**

-"_van Kraaij, S.A.T.
-(2024).
+"_van Kraaij, S. (2024).
 Widom: A Python Package for Test-Particle Insertion (Version 1.1.0) [Computer software]. https://github.com/stanvk/widom_"

 ## Requirements
 The MDAnalysis package (https://www.mdanalysis.org/) is needed, which can be installed via